cnr-isti-vclab/openlime/README.md

 ### Run the node.js server

-If you wish, you can run the node.js development server to serve your web pages.
+For development, it is handy to run the node.js development server to serve your web pages.
 This server will use `./dist` as the home directory.
 The server is run in "hot" mode, which means that whenever you change a file in the `./src` directory, the webpack code will automatically be rebuilt.
 Your web browser will automatically refresh to reflect your latest changes.
 ```bash
 npm run start
 ```